What is Opioid-Induced Hyperalgesia (OIH)?

 Treating Opioid-Induced Hyperalgesia

 Pain from OIH can be debilitating.
 Increasing the dose of opioid medications is very dangerous and often unproductive in these cases.
 Once OIH is diagnosed, treatment options can include a reduction in dosage, a rotating schedule for use, or the introduction of adjunct medications.
-Although these might be a good option, it does not always work.
+Although this might be a good option, it does not always work.
 Patients are often left suffering from opioid withdrawal or the level of pain caused by the hyperalgesia.
 For those reasons, doctors need to be knowledgeable, compassionate, and, most of all, responsible.
 They need to listen to patients’ fears, abilities, and symptoms.

 A successful approach to combat Opioid-Induced Hyperalgesia has been medically assisted opioid detoxification.
 Withdrawal symptoms are controlled and reduced in an accredited hospital.
 Patients can overcome withdrawal and reverse tolerance and dependence comfortably and effectively.
-Once there is no opioid use disorder, the nervous system will start regulating, and the sensitivity to pain reduced.
+Once there is no opioid use disorder, the nervous system will start regulating, and the pain sensitivity reduced.

 At that time, patients with persisting pain due to various ailments can explore non-narcotic pain therapies or alternative pain management practices.